-Amy Maxmen, PhD, is an award-winning science writer who covers the entanglements of evolution, biomedicine, public health and of the people behind research.
+Amy Maxmen is an award-winning science writer who covers the entanglements of evolution, biomedicine, public health, and of the people behind research.
 Maxmen is a senior reporter at Nature, and has also written for The New York Times, Wired, National Geographic, Newsweek, The Economist, and many other outlets.
-Selected works are on her website (amymaxmen.com) and she tweets at @amymaxmen.

-Prior to writing, Amy earned a Ph.D. in evolutionary biology from Harvard.
+Prior to writing, she earned a doctorate in evolutionary biology from Harvard.
 Her doctoral work on sea spiders and the origin of arthropods was published in Nature.
 She lives in California.